Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

 The continuing explosion in “Big Data” is revolutionizing industry and research.
 Companies are responding by looking for data scientists—information technology experts capable of analyzing and extracting useful patterns from lots of data.
 The Data Science option allows Computer Science majors to gain the additional knowledge necessary to become a data scientist.
 The option consists of 4 required and 2 elective courses.
 The courses cover a range of topics, including Linear Algebra, Data Mining and Machine Learning, Databases, Natural Language Processing, Visualization and Big Data systems.
 The Data Science option is ideal for students who have an interest in statistics and data mining.
 Data Science option students will also satisfy all requirements needed to receive a minor in Mathematical Sciences.

-The option satisfies Mathematics Minor requirements for CS students.
-Note that the reverse is not true, i.e. a Math minor is not an automatic Data Science option.
+The Data Science option satisfies Mathematics minor requirements for Computer Science students.
+Note that the reverse is not true, i.e. a Mathematics minor is not an automatic Data Science option.

 For more information, contact the Department of Computer Science.

-CS majors who want to take advantage of this program should consider taking one or two qualifying graduate courses during their senior years.
-Foundations of Computer Science (COMP.5020) and Algorithms (COMP.5030) are good choices.
-Either of these can count as an undergraduate CS elective and as a master's degree course.
+Computer Science majors who want to take advantage of this program should consider taking one or two qualifying graduate courses during their senior years.
+COMP.5020 Foundations of Computer Science and COMP.5030 Algorithms are good choices.
+Either of these can count as an undergraduate computer science elective and as a master's degree course.
 Only credits beyond the 120 required for the BS can be double-counted.

 The rules governing double-counting of courses are as follows:

 To be accepted into this program, you must have good grades and apply in your junior year.
-There are many rules governing eligibility.
-Please see the Graduate Catalog.
+For more information, see graduate catalog.